 - After the apocalypse : About the soviet nuclear testing in Kazakhstan.
 Shocking and disturbing it is only the family bonds that life this documentary from the nightmarish.
 The soviets used the people of this area as human guinea pigs, the result is high levels of birth defects and genetic disorders.
 This documentary follows a pregnant woman from that area and the doctors and nurses who treat her.
 The doctor is, in my opinion, the most disturbing thing in the film.

-- The bridge: eerie and compelling story of a year in the life of the Brooklyn bridge -the most popular suicide spot in the world.
+- The bridge: eerie and compelling story of a year in the life of the Golden Gate bridge -the most popular suicide spot in the world.
 It features interviews with family and friends of people who have jumped off the bridge.